 The 2021 start date is 17 September.

 2. For Silverrudder™ Challenge, seven trophies have been awarded.
 The holder of a Silverrudder™ Challenge trophy is obliged to return the trophy so that this is in the hands of Svendborg Amatør Sejlklub before the start of the following year’s Silverrudder™ Challenge of the Sea.
 A trophy is awarded to each of the following categories.
-All measurements are in feet (1 feet = 0.3048m) according to Length Overall (LOA) as per World Sailing definition.
+All measurements are in feet (1 feet = 0.3048m) according to hull length as per Equipment Rules of Sailing for 2021-2024 World Sailing definition.

 From 18.00 to 25.00 feet incl.